dml-cth/deep-machine-learning/instructions/02_setting_up_azure.md

   - In **Region** choose one of the recommended regions, preferably `Central US`, or `West Europe` (note that some regions might not have GPUs available, if that's the case try another region).
   - In **Image**, click on *Browse all public and private images*.
 Search for `ngc` in the search box, and click on the result with the name `NVIDIA GPU-optimized Image for AI & HPC - v20.06.3`.
   - In **Size**, click on *Select size*.
 Then, search for `NC6`, and choose the result with the name `NC6`, then click the blue button on the bottom named *Select*.
 (There are other GPU-enabled machines to choose from, but we have only tested running the assignments for NC6 and NV6.
 You can find all GPU options by filtering on Family: GPU.)
   - In **Username**, select a username for logging in to your instance.
-Remember this, we'll use it later for connecting to the instance.
+    - **Note**: Write this down, we'll use it later for connecting to the instance.
+If you forget it you won't be able to login to your instance.
 - Click on the blue button on the bottom of the page named *Review + Create*, and wait for the final validation to pass.
-- Fill in the required fields for accepting the terms associated with the Marketplace offerings.
+- Fill in the required fields (name, e-mail, phone number) and accept the terms associated with the Marketplace offerings.
 - Click on the blue button on the bottom of the page named *Create*.
 - A pop-up will appear requesting you to generate new key pairs.
 Click on *Download private key and create resource*.
-A `*.pem` file will be downloaded, keep it stored in a safe place, we'll use it to connect to the instance later.
+A `*.pem` file will be downloaded, keep it stored in a safe place, we'll use it to connect to the instance later (if you misplace this file you won't be able to connect to your instance anymore).
 - You will be taken to a webpage that says *Deployment is in progress*.
 Wait for it to finish, when it will then exhibit the message *Your deployment is complete*
 - Click on the blue button *Go to resource*.
 - Click on the button with a square on its left, named *Stop*.
 A message will show up regarding IP addresses, click on *ok*.